Meet the Consultant: Hannah Bell

 Background e.g. career, education etc?

 Born and bred in Leeds, I have lived in the same house since I was born.
 I’m finally flying the nest, but not too far, because I am buying a house with my older sister.
-I went to Huddersfield University and I graduated with a degree in Broadcast.
+I went to Huddersfield University and I graduated with a degree in Broadcast Journalism.
 I became a freelance radio reporter/newsreader for two and a half years before getting into the hospitality industry and then recruitment.

 What job did you want to do when you were younger?